Frequently Asked Questions

 If you do not agree with the decision you have been given regarding your hearing you have the right as a student to appeal (see section 3.4).

-How can I have access to my student's information?
+How can I have access to my student's Student Conduct record?

-Your student will need to fill out the FERPA Release Form and return it to our office.
+Your student will need to fill out the FERPA Release Form and return it to Anthony Williams Jr. either in person or via email.

 What is my role in the conduct process?
 How can I help my student?

-If your student is charged with a violation of the Student Code, they will receive written notification from the Dean of Student Office regarding their responsibilities and options, dates and times of scheduled meetings, and contact information for the Conduct Coordinator assigned to their case if they have any questions.
+If your student is charged with a violation of the Student Code, they will receive written notification from the Dean of Student Office regarding their responsibilities and options, dates and times of scheduled meetings, and contact information for the Conflict Resolution Facilitator assigned to their case if they have any questions.

 Can I attend a student conduct hearing with my student?

-The student is allowed to bring one adviser of his or her choice to the conduct hearing.
+The student is allowed to bring one adviser of their choice to the conduct hearing.
 The adviser is not able to speak on behalf of the student but can consult with the student in a non-disruptive manner during the hearing.